 As with solar-powered systems in general, a solar water heater may or may not be ideal for your particular circumstances.
 But it does offer some significant benefits that could make it worth the effort to make it work.

-For more information on solar water heaters and related topics, look over the links on the next page.
+For more information on solar water heaters and related topics, look over the links below.

 - Bainbridge, David.
 "Build a Solar Water Heater: An Integral Passive Solar Water Heater."
 Mother Earth News.
 January/February 1984.http://www.motherearthnews.com/Do-It-Yourself/1984-01-01/Solar-Water-Heater.aspx

 - Dulley, James.
 'Breadbox' Heater Saves Dough.
 Chicago Sun-Times.
 May 28, 1985.http://www.highbeam.com/doc/1P2-4285485.html